mitchellj/mitchellj/README.md

 - 👋 Hi, I’m @mitchellj
-- 👀 I’m interested in cybersecurity, devops solutions, analytics.
+- 👀 I’m interested in cybersecurity, devops solutions, analytics and data engineering
-- 🌱 I’m currently learning cybersecurity, because you can never stop learning it!
 - 📫 How to reach me mitchellj at a popular email service ran by google.com

 <!---